Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Analysis and Discussion

 \subsection{Frustrated Interactions in the PI Phase}

 With the detailed set of exchange constants at hand (Table \ref{HT_J}) we are in a position to examine the nature of the frustrated PI phase.
-The two strongest exchange constants, $J_2$ and $J_6$ (see Fig.~\ref{Phase_diagram}(b)), form quasi-honeycomb lattices with competing nearest neighbor ($J_2$) and next nearest neighbor ($J_6$) interactions.
+The two strongest exchange constants, $J_2$ and $J_6$ (see Fig.~\ref{Phase_diagram}(b) and Fig.~\ref{J2J6}), form quasi-two-dimensional honeycomb lattices with competing nearest neighbor ($J_2$) and next-nearest neighbor ($J_6$) interactions.
+As can be observed in Fig.~\ref{S_Q_cuts}, $J_2$ and $J_6$ are the two indispensable exchange constants for generating the observed $\cal{S}$($\bf{Q}$) pattern, since the case of $J_1=J_3=J_4=J_5=0$ only slightly modifies the $\cal{S}$($\bf{Q}$) calculation.

 While $J_2$ favors bipartite AFM order where each spin is anti-parallel to its nearest neighbors, $J_6$ stabilizes a stripy phase \cite{Albuquerque_PRB_2011}.
 For (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ the DFT calculations yield $J_6$/$J_2 \sim$~0.20 which place the PI phase in the valence bond crystal or spin liquid phase of the frustrated honeycomb model \cite{Albuquerque_PRB_2011,PhysRevB.85.060402}.
 The correlation length for such a model may be sufficiently short that the only significant inter-layer interactions (which are $J_5$, $J_3$, and $J_1$ in order of their strength) are rendered ineffective.
-The importance of the next nearest interaction $J_6$ within the honeycomb layers of pure V$_2$O$_3$ was previously noted based on GGA+U calculations \cite{PhysRevB.92.075121}.
+Indeed, we note that the only out-of-plane exchange constant $J_5=-1.2(7)$ which is comparable in magnitude to $J_6$ does not substantially alter the pattern of magnetic excitations, and therefore does not appear to interfere with the frustration originating in the honeycomb basal plane.
+The importance of the next-nearest interaction $J_6$ within the honeycomb layers of pure V$_2$O$_3$ was previously noted based on GGA+U calculations \cite{PhysRevB.92.075121}.

+In order to estimate how widely this fundamental frustration mechanism is distributed over the PI phase, we again employed the virtual crystal approximation to perform DFT total energy calculations for different doping levels (with both Cr and Ti).
+The resulting $J_6$/$J_2$ values versus Cr and Ti doping are shown in Fig.~\ref{J2J6}.
+These results indicate that pure V$_2$O$_3$ lies near the optimal ratio of $J_6$/$J_2$ for frustrated interactions, and that this frustrated configuration remains present up to doping levels of $\sim$~4\% with either Cr or Ti.

 Examining the ${\bf{Q}}$-$E$ slices for the PI phase in Fig. \ref{Dispersions}(d) reveals factorization of the $\bf{Q}$ and $E$ dependence of the dynamic spin correlation function with a 40~meV bandwidth in energy that resembles the Weiss temperature and greatly exceeds $k_BT$.
-Such dynamic correlations resemble a number of strongly frustrated magnets that are described as quantum paramagnets such as $\rm ZnCr_2O_4$ \cite{ZCO_PRL} and $ \rm SrCr_{9p}Ga_{12-9p}O_{19}$ \cite{SCGO_p}.
+Comparison of Fig. \ref{Dispersions}(c) and \ref{Dispersions}(d) show this is not diffuse scattering of the AFI as it is weak at AF Bragg points.
+Instead such dynamic correlations resemble a number of strongly frustrated magnets that are described as quantum paramagnets such as $\rm ZnCr_2O_4$~\cite{ZCO_PRL} and $ \rm SrCr_{9p}Ga_{12-9p}O_{19}$~\cite{SCGO_p}.